jstncno/mentionify/README.md

-# mentionify.js
+# mentionify

-A tiny JS library that renders @'s in the DOM's text to social media profile links
+A Node.js module that renders @'s in the DOM's text to social media profile links

 **[See demo](http://www.jcano.me/mentionify.js/)**

 [![build status](https://secure.travis-ci.org/earthican/mentionify.js.svg)](http://travis-ci.org/earthican/mentionify.js)
 [![dependency status](https://david-dm.org/earthican/mentionify.js.svg)](https://david-dm.org/earthican/mentionify.js)

-**mentionify.js** is a tiny JavaScript library that looks for all intances of @'s in the DOM's text nodes and injects an HTML `a` tag that links to that user's social media profile.
+**mentionify** is Node.js module that looks for all intances of @'s in the DOM's text nodes and injects an HTML `a` tag that links to that user's social media profile.

 For example, if your document has something like: